DFRobot/BLE_firmware_V1.9/README.md

 V1.9.2 <br>

 Add a version name in AT name. <br>
-e.g. For now, when you input "AT+VERSION=?" in AT mode. it will show V1.92 2014/12/30 update: a messy code bug on Android and IOS
+e.g. For now, when you input "AT+VERSION=?" in AT mode. it will show V1.92 <br>
+'''2014/12/30 update''': a messy code bug on Android and IOS <br>

 V1.9.3 <br>
-Change the default BLE device name
+Change the default BLE device name <br>
-2014/12/30 fix messy code bug
+'''2014/12/30''' fix messy code bug <br>